BCL Announces Business Vision 2027: Expanding Coworking and Supporting Community Capitalism

 Members, Friends, Partners, and Colleagues:

-When we started Brooklyn Creative League almost a decade ago, our vision was to create both the physical space and the professional community that was missing from our work lives.
+When we started Brooklyn Creative League, our Gowanus coworking space, almost a decade ago, our vision was to create both the physical space and the professional community that was missing from our work lives.
 We also set out to build a different kind of company: a for-profit business whose economic value was rooted in community, collaboration, and mutual benefit.
 A company that embodied our conviction that we’re all better off when we’re ALL better off.

 Business Vision 2027: At a Glance